Arian04/android-hid-client/README.md

 		- `Key behavior settings > Alt key code = None (Ignored when not modifying other keys)`
 		- `Key behavior settings > Meta key code = None (Ignored when not modifying other keys)`

+### Installation (Binary)<a name="installation-binary"> </a>

+The recommended way to install the app is through the [IzzyOnDroid repo][izzyondroid-url] via an app that's compatible with F-Droid style repositories, since that'll make updates much easier.
+However, you can also download the APK file from the [Github releases page](https://github.com/Arian04/android-hid-client/releases), then install it on your Android device.

 ### Installation (Source)<a name="installation-source"></a>

 Clone the repository.